iD Mobile 5G Coverage

 That said, those numbers just reflect the locations a network claims to have some 5G coverage in – so there won’t always be much coverage.

-Further complicating matters, indoor and outdoor 5G coverage will often differ, so it’s always worth using a network’s official coverage checker to make sure 5G is available exactly where you need it.
+Further complicating matters, indoor and outdoor 5G coverage will often differ, so it’s always worth using our coverage checker or a network’s official coverage checker to make sure 5G is available exactly where you need it.
 That said, you can expect 5G coverage to rapidly improve.

 Town/City